Helsinki-NLP/OpusFilter/README.md

 Parameters:

-* `src_lang`: expected language for source segment
-* `tgt_lang`: expected language for target segment
+* `languages`: expected languages for the segments
 * `id_method`: language indentification method (`langid` for using the `langid` library of `cld2` for using the `cld2` library; the default is `langid`)
-* `src_threshold`: minimum identification confidence score for source segment
-* `tgt_threshold`: minimum identification confidence score for target segment
+* `thresholds`: minimum identification confidence score for the segments

-Returned scores are the language identification confidence scores from a given identification method for source and target segments.
+Returned scores are the language identification confidence scores from a given identification method for the segments.
 The scores range from 0 to 1.
-In filtering, both values have to be greater than the minimum thresholds.
+In filtering, all values have to be greater than the minimum thresholds.

 ### Special character filters